 Although your text is limited to 280 characters, Twitter is still a flexible marketing channel.
 You can also share images, GIFs, and even links to your website.

-This is where using a link shortener can be an effective tool.
+This is where a link shortener can be an effective tool.
 It will not only save you characters, but also enables you to customize your URLs to match your brand identity.

 3 Types of Brand Content to Post on Twitter